Harishspice/Abhorrent-Sign-Tracker/CONTRIBUTING.md

 Thank you for considering contributing to Abhorrent Sign Tracker!
 Your contributions are highly appreciated and can make the project even better.

-## Code of Conduct

-Before you start contributing, please review the [Code of Conduct](CODE_OF_CONDUCT.md).
-We expect all contributors to abide by these guidelines to ensure a positive and respectful community.

 ## How to Contribute

 Here are some ways you can contribute to Abhorrent Sign Tracker:

-1. **Report Bugs:** If you encounter any bugs or issues while using Abhorrent Sign Tracker, please report them on the [GitHub Issue Tracker](https://github.com/yourusername/abhorrent-sign-tracker/issues).
+1. **Report Bugs:** If you encounter any bugs or issues while using Abhorrent Sign Tracker, please report them on the [GitHub Issue Tracker](https://github.com/Harishspice/Abhorrent-Sign-Tracker/issues).
 Provide detailed information about the bug and steps to reproduce it.

 2. **Suggest Enhancements:** If you have ideas for new features, improvements, or visual effects, feel free to suggest them on the Issue Tracker.
 We welcome creative and innovative suggestions!